 Interim Head of School - Early Childhood Program Director & Lead TeacherLaura has had the opportunity to work with Early Childhood students for over 10 years.
 Prior to joining BSDA, she experienced teaching opportunities in a variety of experiential and outdoor education settings across Montana, Minnesota, and Oregon.
 She received her B. S. in Recreation Management & Nature Based Programming from the University of Montana and obtained her Montessori Early Childhood Teaching Certificate from the Montana Montessori Teacher Education Institute.
 Over the years, she has participated in a variety of leadership and teaching courses with the National Outdoor Leadership School, Missoula Outdoor Learning Adventures, and the Portland Outdoor Science School.
 She is a member of the American Montessori Society and the National Association for the Education of Young Children.

-Community Outreach Director & All School Spanish Teacher
+Community Outreach Director & Middle School Lead Teacher

 Hannah is a native Marylander, who joins us as the Community Outreach Director and Spanish Teacher.
 In May 2019, Hannah earned her Masters in Educational Studies at Johns Hopkins University.
 She graduated from Dickinson College in 2013 with a double major in Spanish and Latin American Studies with a concentration in Environmental Science as a student athlete.
 Since college, she has been teaching Chesapeake Bay Studies and Science as a middle school science teacher at Kent School (Chestertown, Maryland).
 While working with science teachers from the local community, she helped develop a unique and dynamic curriculum for students to study the Chesapeake Bay watershed through experiments, field trips, and group projects.
 She also has spent several years working as an outdoor educator and naturalist at Echo Hill Outdoor School.
 Hannah has extensive experience managing staff, schedules, and community relations through her role as a Senior Assistant Director at Echo Hill Camp.
 She believes that leveraging field trips and the great outdoors provides authentic learning opportunities for students.
 In addition, her teaching philosophy integrates project-based learning and STEAM initiatives.
-Hannah loves spending time outside water skiing, running, backcountry skiing, traveling, and hiking.
-She is excited to be a part of the Discovery Academy team.
+Hannah loves spending time outside water skiing, running, skiing, mountain biking traveling, and hiking.

 Art Program Director & All School Art Teacher